SuperRich/trader/src/README.md

 3. **Response Format Variations**: TraderMade API may return OHLC values as either strings or numbers in different responses.
 Our implementation handles both formats.

+4. **Live Rates Enhancement**: The system automatically fetches live rates to update the most recent candle's close price for better accuracy.
+If you see different prices compared to historical data, this is expected and provides more accurate current prices.

-4. **Free Tier Limitations**: The free tier has additional restrictions on the number of API calls and data points.
+5. **Free Tier Limitations**: The free tier has additional restrictions on the number of API calls and data points.
 Check your usage on the TraderMade dashboard.

-5. **Workaround**: For analysis that requires more historical minute data, use Polygon.io instead:
+6. **Workaround**: For analysis that requires more historical minute data, use Polygon.io instead:
    ```bash
    curl https://localhost:7001/api/trading/analyze/BTCUSD/Polygon
    ```